orlando-trejo/ginsberg-center-tutorials/README.md

 # ginsberg-center-tutorials
-Data analytics tutorials for the Edward Ginsberd Center at the University of Michigan.
+Data analytics tutorials for the Edward Ginsberg Center at the University of Michigan.